 3. Obtain HUD Home Financing

-It’s important to line up financing for your HUD home prior to finding a HUD realtor because the HUD process has a strict timeline.
+It’s important to line up financing for your HUD home prior to finding a HUD real estate agent because the HUD process has a strict timeline.
 It’s a common misconception that HUD provides financing on its HUD homes, and this isn’t true.
 They also don’t accept financing contingencies from investors.
 There are several ways to finance a HUD home including FHA financing, 203K mortgage, conventional mortgage, all cash and private financing.

 FHA Financing for HUD Homes